FY 2020 Program Report

 Monitoring the use of electricity, natural gas, propane, and water is an important part of being good stewards of the environment and taxpayer dollars.
 This report provides an annual overview of both cost and consumption in county government facilities (not including Chesterfield County Public Schools) as well as an overview of programs and efforts related to energy efficiency and management.

-Through several departments, county government maintains approximately 400 facilities totaling over 2 million square feet for various purposes.
-These facilities utilize nearly 720 utility accounts for electricity, natural gas, propane and water.
+Through several departments, county government maintains approximately four hundred facilities for various purposes, totaling over two million square feet.
+These facilities utilize nearly 720 utility accounts for electricity, natural gas, propane, wastewater and water.
 Many facilities have 24/7/365 uses such as the Jail, Juvenile Detention Home, Mental Health Group Homes, 911 Center, Fire Stations, Utilities Pump Stations, 911 System Tower Sites and the Information Systems Department Data Center.

-In FY19 the county government spent over $4.9 million dollars on utilities, which is a 0.3% increase from FY18.
-The categorical breakdown of costs is as follows:
+In FY20 the county government spent about $3.9 million dollars on utilities, which is a 4.2% decrease from FY19.
+Categorical breakdown of costs by commodity is as follows:

 Existing Programs & Efforts

 Demand Response, also known as load response, is a consumer’s voluntary reduction of their demand for electricity in response to a usage reduction request from the utility, in exchange for a monetary rebate.
 Demand Response programs help Regional Transmission Organizations (RTO) decrease demand during extreme weather when demand on the grid is high.
-The Juvenile and Domestic Relations Courthouse and the Community Development Building were part of this program in FY2019, generating a rebate of $7,174.
+The Community Development Building, along with the addition of the Public Safety Training Center, and the Lane Ramsey Administration Building were part of this program in FY20, generating a rebate of $8406.

 In addition to demand response, the PJM (Pennsylvania, Jersey, Maryland) grid operator offers an Energy Efficiency program in which participants can receive rebates for installing energy efficient equipment or implementing more efficient processes/systems that exceed then-current codes, standards or demand.
 To qualify, an improvement must achieve a permanent reduction in demand for electricity.
 Common measures that may permanently reduce electric demand are lighting conversions to more efficient lamps or replacing heating and cooling systems with a more efficient system.
 Rebates are earned for four consecutive years after the project is submitted and approved.
-In FY19, Chesterfield submitted seventeen new projects and earned a rebate of $4,822 from projects previously submitted.
+In FY20, Chesterfield earned a rebate of $1,953 for seventeen submitted projects.

 C’field unplugged is a countywide behavioral-based energy awareness program, initiated in January 2018, to educate and encourage county employees to be good stewards of the environment while being conscious of how we spend tax dollars.
-In FY19, 60 county facilities showed a 1% or greater decrease in electricity use.
+Due to reduced occupancy and use related to COVID-19, it cannot be determined which facilities had a decrease in use due to the Cfield Unplugged program in FY20.

-Dominion has implemented numerous new options for LED streetlight conversions.
-Energy Management is pursuing options to begin retrofitting existing lights to achieve monetary savings.
+Dominion Energy (owner of streetlights) has implemented numerous new options for LED streetlight conversions.
+Energy Management continued to pursue opportunities to retrofit existing lights to achieve monetary savings.

 As further demonstration of upholding the County’s Strategic Goals of being a Model for Excellence in Government and promoting environmental stewardship, the County utilizes best practices in sustainable building financing, planning, design, construction, management, renovation, maintenance and decommissioning of its facilities.